ChristopherGustafson/m-booking-requests/README.md

 # M Booking Requests

-Application that ranks suggestions of rental cars for a list of suggested cars and a booking requests.
+Application that ranks suggestions of rental cars given a list of available cars and a booking request.

 ## Input Data
 The input data of the application should be in the form of json files with the following structures: